RCarpus/lets-talk/readme.md

 In the render function wrap entire app in `<NavigationContainer>`.
 Inside the `<NavigationContainer>` create a `<Stack.Navigator initialRouteName="someScreen>`
 Place routes inside the `<Stack.Navigator>` with `<Stack.Screen name="screenName" component={componentName} />`
+### SVG support
+React-native does not come with support for SVG format images out of the box.
+I did not want to convert my SVG logo used on the start screen to a support image format because I wanted it to look good on all screen sizes, so I used a library called [react-native-svg](https://github.com/react-native-svg/react-native-svg) which allowed me to directly import my SVG and use it as a component called "Icon" in my app.
+### Chat room implementation
+I used the popular [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) library to implement my chat room.
+Gifted Chat is a well-supported library that offers a customizable chat UI that is easily understood and used, and very easy to implement.